The reason I am attracted to men or attracted to their masculinity is that I am intrigued by the male body.

-Being naked around other men may not be a normal experience for every man in the US, but for a good portion of the male population I would think that it isn't something farfetched.
+Being naked around other men may not be a normal experience for every man in the US, but for a good portion of the male population, I would think that it isn't something farfetched.
 Most boys that grow up playing sports, spending time at summer camps, and male dormitories at college experience nude settings as a norm.
 Setting such as these may include locker rooms, communal showers, and even innocent pranks.
-For me being naked around other men is quite normal, even though as I get older these settings are becoming more rare.
+For me being naked around other men is quite normal, even though as I get older these settings are becoming rarer.
 None of this changes with Richard being in the room, he is just one of the guys.
 Over the years he has earned my trust with loyal friendship.
-I understand that Richard did not have the same experience growing up as I had, but what I like to point out is that he is still man.
+I understand that Richard did not have the same experience growing up as I had, but what I like to point out is that he is still a man.
 I can be naked around Richard because he is a man that I trust. - Ryan

 Sith, how is it being friends with Richard as you experience physical nakedness with him?